bogdanned/bogdanned/README.md

-👨‍💻 About Me: Senior Software Engineer with 10+ years of succesful software delivery experience.
+### 👨‍💻 About Me:
+Senior Software Engineer with 10+ years of successful software delivery experience.
 Expert in JavaScript, TypeScript, React and Node.js.
 Specialized in Microservices Architecture and Event Driven Systems, leveraging AWS and Docker for cloud solutions.
 Led a team of 6+ developers at Enpal delivering projects worth over €5M+ € revenue and helping 200+ Junior Developers up skill to higher levels at theSeniorDev.

 🛠️ My career path has blended continuous learning, technical leadership, teaching, and hands-on software development.
 This culminated at theSeniorDev.com where I currently serve as a Senior Software Engineer, Technical Co-founder, and Mentor.